WebQit/docs/oohtml/docs/spec/html-modules/README.md

 ---
 # HTML Modules

-*HTML Modules* are a templating feature that lets us write reusable HTML markup using the *module*, *export* and  *import* paradigms.
-This feature establishes the standard `<template>` element as the module infrastructure for HTML and introduces new attributes, properties and events that make that work.
+*HTML Modules* are a templating feature that lets us write reusable HTML markup using the *module*, *export* and  *import* paradigm.
+This feature establishes the standard `<template>` element as the foundation of a module infrastructure for HTML and introduces new attributes, properties and events that together closes the loop.

 > OOHTML is [being proposed as a native browser technology](https://discourse.wicg.io/t/proposal-chtml/4716) while currently available through a polyfill.
 Be sure to check the [Polyfill Support](#polyfill-support) section below for the features on this page.